Updated June 15, 2023

-The IPV6 uses multicast address instead of broadcast address because it does not support the broadcast address, by using multicast address it communicates with the multiple hosts, it also has anycast mode which is a new type of address, a network device sends a packet to a multicast address then the device broadcast the packet to all interfaces which are identified by the address.
+The IPV6 uses a multicast address instead of a broadcast address because it does not support the broadcast address; by using a multicast address, it communicates with multiple hosts; it also has anycast mode, which is a new type of address, a network device sends a packet to a multicast address then the device broadcast the packet to all interfaces which are identified by the address.

 9. Anycast Support

-Anycast is the featuring provided by IPV6 that is the mode of packet routing; on the internet, by using the anycast mode, the same anycast IP address can assign multiple interfaces, we can say that this is the address we can assign to multiple interfaces or set of interfaces, in this way IPV6 support the anycast.
+IPV6 provides the feature of Anycast, which serves as a mode of packet routing; on the internet, by using the anycast mode, the same anycast IP address can assign multiple interfaces; we can say that this is the address we can assign to multiple interfaces or set of interfaces, in this way IPV6 support the anycast.

 11. Enhanced Priority Support

-This is another feature of the IPV6 to check the priority support that IPV4 provided the quality of services where it used 6 bits Differential Service Code Point that is DSCP, and 2 bits Explicit Congestion Notification that is ECN but that can be used only when there is an end-to-end devices support so the underlying network like source and destination may support to it.
+This is another feature of the IPV6 to check the priority support that IPV4 provides the quality of services where it uses 6 bits Differential Service Code Point that is DSCP, and 2 bits Explicit Congestion Notification is ECN, but that can be used only when there is an end-to-end devices support so the underlying network like source and destination may support to it.

 12. Smooth Transition

-The smooth transition is the transition technique in IPV6 which is upgraded from IPV4 based on the up-to-date IPV6 technique, by the feature of the large IP address in IPV6 allow to assign the same IP address globally so devices can send and receive data within the network, the router in it can forward the decisions quickly rather the header is less loaded, and another enhancement is that all routers in one path need to do recalculation for IPV6 packet instead of error detection which is handled by the data link layer.
+The smooth transition is the transition technique in IPV6 which is upgraded from IPV4 based on the up-to-date IPV6 technique by the feature of the large IP address in IPV6 allows to assign the same IP address globally so devices can send and receive data within the network, the router in it can forward the decisions quickly rather the header is less loaded.
+Another enhancement is that all routers in one path must recalculate IPV6 packets instead of error detection, which the data link layer handles.

-Extensibility is the major advantage of the IPV6; it is extensible so that it can add more information in the options section, the IPV6 has a large size packet where the IPV4 has less than IPV6 so that IPV4 can support 40-byte options only, in this way of adding extension header after the IPV6 header IPV6 can easily be extended, and the size of its extension is mannered by the size of its packets.
+Extensibility is the major advantage of the IPV6; it is extensible so that it can add more information in the options section; the IPV6 has a large size packet whereas the IPV4 has less than IPV6 so that IPV4 can support 40-byte options only, in this way of adding extension header after the IPV6 header IPV6 can easily be extended.
+The size of its extension is mannered by the size of its packets.

 Conclusion – IPV6 Features

-In this article, we have seen some important features of the Internet Protocol Version 6; we conclude that the IPV6 is the latest version of Internet Protocol that overcame the IPV4 by taking new features in it.
-The main difference is that the addressing, which allows connecting more devices.
+In this article, we have seen some important features of Internet Protocol Version 6; we conclude that IPV6 is the latest version of Internet Protocol that overcame IPV4 by taking new features.
+The main difference is the addressing, which allows connecting more devices.